 - better control over the efficiency of the organization.

-Legal bases for recording working hours
+1. Legal basis for recording working hours in 2026

 - type of contract,